sdwalker62/MachineLearningLab/README.md

 ```bash
 lspci | grep -i nvidia
 ```
 Make sure a CUDA-capable GPU is listed in the output.
 If not stop.
-If you believe there is an error and your GPU is not found then update the PCI hardware database using `update-pciids` and try the above command again.
+If you believe there is an error and your GPU is not found then, update the PCI hardware database using `update-pciids` and try the above command again.

 To verify that the system is running a support distribution run